 You can’t use this method on all equities in the market.

-Moreover, for day traders, this is important.
+For day traders, this is important.

 It is profitable because all traders are looking for candlestick patterns and signals from indicators.

 You can use this in stock trading to set up your entries ahead of time.

 I use this short term mean reversion daily to set-up my trades.

 Some traders use price change in trending markets to ride it.

 However, sometimes, mean reversion systems also incorporate the speed of price movements.